FrancisCrickInstitute/TWOMBLI/README.md

 ### Version 2: The Java Plugin for FIJI

 To address these challenges, TWOMBLI was **reimplemented as a FIJI plugin**, adhering to best practices in software engineering.
 This transition to Java not only simplifies future maintenance but also allows for a more user-friendly interface and easier integration of new functionalities.

+### Key Differences: Version 1 vs. Version 2

+For users, the main distinction between TWOMBLI Version 1 (macro) and Version 2 (Java plugin) is the significantly improved graphical user interface (GUI).
+While the look and feel are much more user-friendly in Version 2, rest assured that the underlying analysis remains identical.
+You'll set the exact same parameters and get virtually the same results and data as you did with Version 1.

 # Installation